-The payment of additional pay must be reviewed and approved in advance by Compensation and by the employee’s Business Manager, who is responsible for determining that budgeted funds are available for the additional pay and that the pay complies with this Policy.
+The payment of additional pay must be reviewed and approved in advance by Compensation and by the employee’s Business Officer, who is responsible for determining that budgeted funds are available for the additional pay and that the pay complies with this Policy.

 Any exceptions to this Policy must be approved by the Supervising Vice President and the Associate Vice President of Human Resources at least fourteen (14) days in advance.